joaodartora/joaodartora/README.md

 - 📘 I'm a Brazilian Biomedical Informatics Student at UFCSPA.

-- 💻 Currently working as Backend Software Engineer at Lending Club.
+- 💻 Currently working as Staff Software Engineer at Sicredi.

 - 📚 I have great interest about software development and testing, software architecture, good practices, DevSecOps and agile culture.